 It's still not too late to order from McGinnis Sisters in Adams Township, Monroeville, and Brentwood, which offer a full array of holiday dishes to choose from to feed 10 to 12 people, or Giant Eagle Market District locations can also put your entire Thanksgiving meal on the table for you, including a 10 to 12-pound fully-cooked turkey, stuffing, mashed potatoes, green bean casserole, green beans almondine, carrot souffle, cranberry orange sauce and pumpkin pie.

-Also, consider checking out Rania's Catering or the Six Penn Kitchen for chef-made Thanksgiving favorites, making for the perfect made-to-order personalized Thanksgiving dinner for you and your family to enjoy at home.
+Also, consider checking out Rania's Catering for chef-made Thanksgiving favorites, making for the perfect made-to-order personalized Thanksgiving dinner for you and your family to enjoy at home.